ekhadley/subliminal/README.md

    - It seems fairly likely at this point that direct unembed contributions is not the primary pathway in play.
       - If so, the move would be to move instead towards gradient based methods or per-sample estimations of feature effect.

-- So I made a plot of the number frequencies in the control dataset overlaid with the corresponding frequencies for  the animal dataset
-   - interesting things:
-      - Llama looked very different from gemma.
-         - llama animal number freqs are much more similar to the control dataset.
-         - gemma is totally different, barely even correlated with the control outside the top ~10 most common.
-            - the steering datasets were less different than the prompting ones.

-      - llama's variation between animals was relatively small.
-All the animal numbers looked quite similair to eachother.
-      - for llama, when I plot the DLA of the top animal feature against the number tokens, it appears uncorrelated (and very small in absolute terms) with the actual distribution shift between the control dataset and the animal dataset.
-   - All in all,
-      - this seems like further evidence that DLA is not helpful. stop looking at DLA!
-      - and that just looking at number/token frequencies and neglecting the patterns in the sequences as a whole is losing a lot of the information here.

 - recent evidence has adjusted me to begin thinking of more intensive methods of probing. namely:
    - gradient based methods
       - it seems that sequence level info (the specific prompt used, the previous numbers in the sequence, etc) cannot be neglected.